granthale/wip-book/content/Notes/Motivation & drive (Huberman).md

 [How to Increase Motivation & Drive](https://www.youtube.com/watch?v=OLQRAMZi--c&t=42s) by Huberman

-Dopamine discovered in late 1950s as a precursor to adrenaline (called epinephrine in brain), but it's not always precursor > biases us for movement
+Dopamine discovered in late 1950s as a precursor to adrenaline (called epinephrine in brain), but it's not always precursor; biases us for movement

 Released from several sites, but most importantly from our reward pathway
 - "Accelerator" — VTA sends out axons to nucleus accumbens and releases dopamine